Benzscaline

-Benzscaline (BZ), also known as 4-benzyloxy-3,5-dimethoxyphenethylamine (4-BzlO-3,5-DMPEA), is a serotonin receptor agonist and possible serotonergic psychedelic of the phenethylamine and scaline families.
+Benzscaline (BZ), also known as 4-benzyloxy-3,5-dimethoxyphenethylamine (4-BzlO-3,5-DMPEA or 4-BnO-3,5-DMPEA), is a serotonin receptor agonist and possible serotonergic psychedelic of the phenethylamine and scaline families.

 Use and effects

-According to Alexander Shulgin in PiHKAL as well as Daniel Trachsel and colleagues, benzscaline is not known to have been tested in humans but may be active as a serotonergic psychedelic with predicted potency similar to that of proscaline (which is active at 30–60 mg orally).
-It is notable in this regard that the amphetamine (α-methyl) analogue of benzscaline, 3C-BZ, is active as a psychedelic with similar effects to lysergic acid diethylamide (LSD) or 3,4,5-trimethoxyamphetamine (TMA), and is said to be 9-fold more potent than mescaline but with marked interindividual variability (3C-BZ being active at 25–200 mg orally).
+According to Alexander Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved) as well as Daniel Trachsel and colleagues, benzscaline is not known to have been tested in humans.
+However, it may be active as a psychedelic drug with predicted potency similar to that of proscaline (which is active at 30–60 mg orally).
+It is notable in this regard that the amphetamine (α-methyl) analogue of benzscaline, 3C-BZ, is active as a psychedelic with similar effects to LSD or TMA, and is said to be 9-fold more potent than mescaline but with marked interindividual variability (3C-BZ being active at 25–200 mg orally).
 The high interindividual variability of 3C-BZ is said to have discouraged further investigation into benzscaline.
 Benzscaline was reportedly eventually assayed in humans at Hyperlab and this was published in 2014.

 Pharmacology

+Pharmacodynamics

 Benzscaline is a potent serotonin 5-HT_{2A} receptor partial agonist, with an affinity (K_{i}) of 150 nM, an activational potency (EC_{50}) of 27 nM, and an efficacy (E_{max}) of 77%.
-Its affinity and activational potency were 63- and 370-fold more potent than those of mescaline, respectively, and it was the most potent assessed mescaline analogue.
+Its affinity and activational potency were 63- and 370-fold more potent than those of mescaline, respectively, and it was the most potent assessed scaline.
 In addition, benzscaline was more efficacious in activating the receptor than mescaline (E_{max} = 56% vs. 77%, respectively).
 Benzscaline does not activate the serotonin 5-HT_{2B} receptor (EC_{50} = >10,000 nM), but does show affinity for the serotonin 5-HT_{2C} receptor (K_{i} = 440 nM).
 It also shows high affinity for the rat trace amine-associated receptor 1 (TAAR1) (K_{i} = 110 nM), but not for the mouse TAAR1 (K_{i} = 2,400 nM), and does not activate the human TAAR1 (EC_{50} = >10,000 nM).
 The drug does not appear to bind to the monoamine transporters (K_{i} = >7,500–9,700 nM).

+Chemistry

+Synthesis

+The chemical synthesis of benzscaline has been described.

+Analogues

+Analogues of benzscaline include 3C-BZ (α-methylbenzscaline), phenescaline, phescaline, 4-PhPr-3,5-DMA, 2C-T-27 (4-BnT-2,5-DMPEA), 2C-T-33, 2C-Ph, and DOBz, among others.

 History

 Benzscaline was first patented in 1931 and was intended for therapeutic use.
+Subsequently, it was briefly described by Alexander Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved in 1991.
+The drug was detected as an analytical standard on the Cayman Chemical trading platform in March 2026, but has so far not been encountered as a novel recreational designer drug.